Hoyasumii/avengers-endgame/README.md

 [Rocket slaps Thor in the face.]

 ROCKET: You think you're the only one who lost people?
 What do you think we're doing here?
 I lost the only family I ever had.
-Quill, Groot, Drax, the chick
+Quill, Groot, Drax, the chick w